blogifierdotnet/Blogifier/README.md

 ## Development
 If you want to customize the Blogifier, or contribute:

-1. [Download](https://dotnet.microsoft.com/download/dotnet/5.0) and Install .NET SDK 5.0 or above.
+1. [Download](https://dotnet.microsoft.com/download/dotnet) and Install .NET SDK.
 2. Download, fork, or clone the repository.
 3. Open the project with your favorite IDE (VS Code, Visual Studio, Atom, etc).
 4. Run the app with your IDE or these commands: